Joe Trees: Possible professional football career

 In 1892 and 1893, Trees played football on the side for the then-amateur Allegheny Athletic Association.
 The club in 1893 was suspected heavily of secretly paying its players, making them professionals.
 Documents discovered a half-century later showed that on November 21, 1892, Pudge Heffelfinger, an all-American guard from Yale, was paid $500 (US dollars) to play for Allegheny against the rival Pittsburgh Athletic Club.
 It is unknown if Trees was paid by Allegheny to play football with the club.

 In 1894, Trees jumped to the Pittsburgh Athletic Club.
-That year, during a game against Allegheny, quarterback A. S. Valentine was thrown out of the game after coming to the aid of James Van Cleve during a fight against Trees.
+That year, during a game against Allegheny, quarterback A. S. Valentine was thrown out of the game after coming to the aid of John Van Cleve during a fight against Trees.
 After several appeals, Valentine left the field reportedly "crying like a baby" by the local media.
 During a second game that season, Trees was thrown out of the game for punching Allegheny's Sport Donnelly.
 Trees never liked Donnelly; during games when the two lined up against each other, Donnelly would pull Trees' long-flowing hair.
 Joe would usually defend himself with a strenuous poke at Donnelly, and often ended up on the sideline as in this game.